 This was made easier for me with limited vegetation.
 The grass had yet to be planted at this newly built house.

 You can build over grass, but it should be cut as low as possible and covered with landscape fabric.
-The fabric prevents vegetation from growingOpens in a new tab. under the deck by blocking sunlight.
+The fabric prevents vegetation from growing under the deck by blocking sunlight.

 Killing the grass before will minimize the potential of vegetation poking through the decking.
 A tarp on the ground a few weeks before construction or using herbicide are two of the most effective ways.
-For more ideas check out, Bob Vila How to Kill Grass.Opens in a new tab.
+For more ideas check out, Bob Vila How to Kill Grass.

 Take note of the high points of the ground.
 Level them off as much as possible before laying the landscape fabric.